ahmedsherif-iv/node-express-auth-boilerplate/README.md

-# node-express-auth-boilerplate
-A boilerplate for building production-ready RESTful APIs with authentication locally, with Facebook, or google using Node.js, Express, Mongoose, and Passport

 # REST API Node.js Server Boilerplate

 A boilerplate/template project for quickly building REST APIs using Node.js, Express, Mongoose, and Passport.